hypeJunction/hypeJunction/docs/install.rst

    composer install
    composer install # 2nd call is currently required

-   ./elgg-cli install
+   vendor/bin/elgg-cli install
-   ./elgg-cli plugins:activate hypeCli
+   vendor/bin/elgg-cli plugins:activate hypeCli

+   ## If you run into an error, rerun the command
+   ## Due to plugin lifecyle and caching, there are occasional failures
-   ./elgg-cli hypejunction:install
+   vendor/bin/elgg-cli hypejunction:install

 Existing Project